ekinbulut/crewai-python-publisher/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for details.